The ICO exists to empower you through information.

 Do qualified trust service providers need to do more?

-All trust service providers must take appropriate security measures, but if you are a qualified trust service provider you also need to comply with specific minimum security requirements set out in UK eIDAS Regulations Article 24(2).
+All trust service providers must take appropriate security measures, but if you are a qualified trust service provider you also need to comply with specific minimum security requirements set out in UK eIDAS Article 24(2).
 You should look at these carefully as the requirements are detailed and require specific consideration, but in summary you need to:

 • employ reliable staff and subcontractors with the necessary expertise, experience and qualifications;